ofir5300/tupac-almighty/README.md

   </tr>
 </table>
 </div>

+### About This Project

+**Tupac Almighty** is a personal Telegram bot that runs 24/7 on a **Raspberry Pi** and uses a local **Mac** for heavy-duty tasks.

+It uses a "mac-as-a-server" setup: the RPi handles simple commands, but for demanding tasks like AI chats or transcribing voice notes, it connects to the Mac to borrow its power.
+This makes the bot both efficient and powerful, without any cloud costs.

+**Key Features:**

+- **Ask AI:** Chat with various local Large Language Models (LLMs).
+- **Voice-to-Text:** Transcribe audio messages using Whisper.
+- **Appointment Sniper:** Automatically checks a website for open shooting range appointments.
+- **Activity Tracker:** Fetches events from Google Calendar to track personal goals.

+---

 This guide covers **local development**, **Docker usage**, and **Raspberry Pi deployment**—including systemd integration for robust service management.